HugoBelotDeloro/nix-home/README.md

 Machine-specific configuration is stored in that directory.

 - Nomad (Framework laptop 12th gen Intel): NixOS + Home Manager (separate)
-- Tartelette (Raspberry Pi 400 used as a server): NixOS + Home Manager (using hm's NixOS module) An external HDD containing several partitions is attached.
+- Tartelette (Raspberry Pi 400 used as a server): NixOS with builtin Home Manager An external HDD containing several partitions is attached.
+- Herta: virtual machine template.
+  It is not meant to be deployed as is, but built through `nix build .#nixosConfigurations.herta.config.system.build.vm`

 ## Data
 The `data/` directory contains generic data for use in either NixOS or Home Manager.